Brolivar/iPinger/README.md

 ### Features

-:white_check_mark: Given an modifiable local ip address, all 254 addresses are pinged and displayed on a table, with it reachability status.
+:white_check_mark: Given a local ip address, all 254 addresses are pinged and displayed on a table, with its reachability status.

 :white_check_mark: Using operation queues, the pinging is made concurrently, by several "pingers" at a time.
 This is easily changed on the Model Controller.